Haseebk0678/HaseebKhan3140Lab/lab_4/Readme.md

 From there I run sqlite3 scripts from my make file and put them into my Lab4DB.db.
 The sql scripts can be found Sqlscript.sql

 Then I ran the command npm run start, which runs the command start in package.json.
-The javascript file then connects that database and sets up an API endpoint.